hanshasselberg/localcluster/README.md

 This tool spins up a local consul cluster for you with any number of servers and clients you might want.

+All the log output ends up in `out.log` and `cluster.json` contains info about every server and client in your cluster.

 ## Usage

 ```